BLACKPINK Part 3 — In Your Area, Everywhere: Domination

 - TIME’s Entertainer of the Year — 2022

-- Guinness World Records: Most viewed 24hr YouTube debuts, most subscribed music YouTube channel, and more
+- Guinness World Records: Most subscribed band on YouTube, most-viewed K-pop group music videos, and more

 💄 Fashion: A Second Empire